SlicerMorph/Tutorials/Animator/README.md

 # Animator

+The Animator module helps create and export animations in mp4 or GIF format.
+The animations are created by visualizing a volume and adjusting the rotation, ROI cropping, and rendering properties.
+Animator module is based on Slicer's `ScreenCapture` module which provides similar, but more limited functionality.
+See documentations for `ScreenCapture` module [here](https://www.slicer.org/wiki/Documentation/Nightly/Modules/ScreenCapture).

+You can output the result of your animation either as as a sequence of rendered frames, or as a video in MP4 format.
+Former gives you more control over post-processing of output (e.g., you can import the sequence into video maker software, enhance contrast or add text, music/speech, etc).
+Directly outputting the video in MP4 format requires FFMPEG toolkit to be installed into Slicer.
+In Windows and Mac, the first time you use the Animator to save in MP4, Slicer will offer you to download the binaries from the internet.
+In Linux, this is not automatic and you need to build the FFMPEG toolkit from the source.
+For compiling FFMPEG on linux, [see details here](https://www.slicer.org/wiki/Documentation/Nightly/Modules/ScreenCapture#Linux_setup_instructions)

 ### Setting up the animator
 1. Load the "Bruker/Skyscan mCT Recon sample" dataset from Sample Data module using the ImageStacks or SkyscanReconImport as described in their respective tutorials.